gene4/react-todo/README.md

 npm install
 ```

-3) start the app on your local server at http://localhost:3000 by running
+3) start the app on your local server by running
 ```
-npm start
+npm run dev
 ```